 Competitive Procurement of Renewable Energy (CPRE) - Prior to the passage of HB589, public utilities were required to purchase renewable energy at an “avoided cost” rate set by the NCUC.
-HB589 set up a competitive bidding process for renewable energy (CPRE) for larger energy producers including Duke Energy.
-These large producers must submit an RFP for a total of 2,660 MW over a 45-month period.
+HB589 set up a competitive bidding process for renewable energy for larger energy producers including Duke Energy.
+These large producers must submit a request for proposal (RFP) for a total of 2,660 MW over a 45-month period.

-Cost of Service Regulation - Refers to the regulated tariff that covers justified costs of an electric utility’s operation (costs that are necessary and unavoidable) to provide the regulated service at a predefined level of quality.
+Cost of Service Regulation - The regulated tariff that covers justified costs of an electric utility’s operation (costs that are necessary and unavoidable) to provide the regulated service at a predefined level of quality.

 Curtailment - Reduction in the output of a generating unit from what it could otherwise produce given available resources.

 Demand - The maximum amount of energy that is being consumed at a given time.